top of page

 Special Registration Programs

-There are a number of special registration programs designed especially for the residents of Alberta.
+There are several special registration programs designed specifically for Alberta residents.
 These include:

 Prorate Program

-Alberta is a member of the International Registration Plan (IRP), a reciprocity registration agreement among Canadian and U.S. jurisdictions.
+Alberta is a member of the International Registration Plan (IRP), a reciprocity agreement among Canadian and U.S. jurisdictions for vehicle registration.
 This program applies to Alberta carriers who travel in Alberta and at least one other province or state.
-Rather than obtaining and paying for plates and registration in each jurisdiction, prorate offers the advantage of proportionate licencing in Alberta.
+Rather than obtaining and paying for plates and registration in each jurisdiction, prorate offers the advantage of proportionate licensing in Alberta.

 As part of the IRP, the Alberta Transportation Prorate Services’ office calculates registration fees for prorate approved commercial vehicles.
 The fees are calculated based on the percentage of total distance travelled within each jurisdiction..
 For more information please call Prorate Services at 403-297-2920 or visit their website.